PisoMojado/bashdots/README.md

 A repository for my bash setup

 ## Installation
-For quick installation, simply clone and run quick_install.sh
+For installation, simply clone and run install.sh